stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```

-We can see that the test is successful.
-If we check the .golden directory we will find two files.
+The test is successful.
+If we check the "./golden" directory we will find two files.

- - golden : Is where the expected output is located.
+ - golden : Stores the expected output.
  - actual : Stores the real output from the SUT.

 ```shell